 Some vintage coffins may be made with rope handles.
 They may also have lift-off lids instead of hinges.

-2. Reclaimed barnwood coffin
+2. Reclaimed barnwood coffin or casket

 Instead of searching for a vintage casket, you may have more luck looking for a reclaimed barn wood coffin.
 Some companies scour rural America in hopes of procuring materials from falling-down barns.
 They reuse the wood to create caskets.